 Earl Grey tea is a classic made from a blend of strong black tea flavored with the oil from the bergamot citrus fruit.
-Bergamot is a Mediterranean orange with a very thick rind prized by tea blenders and perfumeries for its fragrant essential oil.
+Bergamot is a Mediterranean orange with a thick rind prized by tea blenders and perfumeries for its fragrant essential oil.

-Related: Enchanting Earl Grey Tea Cocktail
+- Enchanting Earl Grey Tea Cocktail

-The black tea base for Earl Grey is a blend and often comes from China, India or Sri Lanka.
+The black tea base for Earl Grey is a blend and often comes from China, India, or Sri Lanka.
 Adding lavender to the earl grey tea makes a delightful floral combination.
-In this recipe, the lavender is a little more subtle so it's not in your face lavender.
+In this recipe, the lavender is a little more subtle, so it's not in your face lavender.
 But of course, add more lavender if you like.

 Love Lavender Lemonade

-What I love most is that it's not overly sweet like so many sugary lemonade drinks.
+What I love most is that it's not overly sweet like many sugary lemonade drinks.
 You can easily control the sweetness by adding more or less simple syrup to your final beverage.
-This recipe calls for the standard simple syrup 1:1 ratio - one cup of water to one cup sugar.
+This recipe calls for the standard simple syrup 1:1 ratio - one cup of water to one cup of sugar.

-You'll need 4 to 5 medium-sized lemons to make 6-ounces of juice.
+- You'll need 4 to 5 medium-sized lemons to make 6 ounces of juice.

 Earl Grey Lavender Tea Simple Syrup

-- The beauty of this simple syrup recipe is that you can add just about any flavoring herb, spice or even citrus rinds to use in summer sweet beverages and cocktails.
+- The beauty of this simple syrup recipe is that you can add just about any flavoring herb, spice, or even citrus rinds to use in summer sweet beverages and cocktails.

-- Sugar is also a preservative so a simple syrup stored in a sterile glass container can last at least a month in the refrigerator if it doesn’t have additional ingredients added to it.
+- Sugar is also a preservative.
+A simple syrup stored in a sterile glass container can last at least a month in the refrigerator if it has no additional ingredients.

 - You can buy organic dried lavender flowers for baking at most natural food stores or online.

-How to Make Earl Grey Lavender Tea & Lemonade
+Earl Grey Lavender Tea & Lemonade Recipe

 Earl Grey Lavender Tea & Lemonade

-Pour equal parts water and sugar in a saucepan.
+- Pour equal parts water and sugar in a saucepan.
 Heat to just before boiling.

-Remove from heat as soon as it begins to boil.
+- Remove from heat as soon as it begins to boil.
 Add lavender flowers and Earl Grey tea leaves.

-Infuse 10 minutes or until cooled.
+- Infuse 10 minutes or until cooled.

-Strain the syrup into a pitcher.
+- Strain the syrup into a pitcher.

-Pour the lemon juice into a serving pitcher.
+- Pour the lemon juice into a serving pitcher.
 Add the water and the simple syrup.
 Stir.

-Pour into serving glass.
+- Pour into serving glass.
 Garnish with a few lemon slices and this incredibly refreshing beverage is ready to go.